 And combining the two means that the final product contains the full range of active ingredients – those from hot water extraction and alcohol extraction.

 Creating tinctures in this way ensures maximum bioavailability, which means it is more available for your body to absorb.
-What’s more, the alcohol in tinctures gives it a long shelf life and allows it to maintain its goodness.
+What’s more, the alcohol in tinctures gives it a long shelf life.

 What Are The Downsides Of Mushroom Tinctures?

 It would be foolish of us if we didn’t shed a light on the downsides of mushroom tinctures.
 And the truth is, alcohol can be a drawback for some.
 Pregnant women, young children, individuals with alcohol-abuse problems and those with religious beliefs that forbid alcohol should avoid our tinctures.

 The good news is that hot water extraction still has wonderful medicinal qualities.
 Our Natura Mushroom powders use hot water extraction, and are perfect for those who cannot consume alcohol.